Russia: Art and architecture

 Early Russian painting is represented in icons and vibrant frescos.
-In the early 15th-century, the master icon painter Andrei Rublev created some of Russia's most treasured religious art.
-The Russian Academy of Arts, which was established in 1757, to train Russian artists, brought Western techniques of secular painting to Russia.
+In the early 15th century, master icon painter Andrei Rublev created some of Russia's most treasured religious art.
+The Russian Academy of Arts, which was established in 1757 to train Russian artists, brought Western techniques of secular painting to Russia.
 In the 18th century, academicians Ivan Argunov, Dmitry Levitzky, Vladimir Borovikovsky became influential.
 The early 19th century saw many prominent paintings by Karl Briullov and Alexander Ivanov, both of whom were known for Romantic historical canvases.
 Ivan Aivazovsky, another Romantic painter, is considered one of the greatest masters of marine art.

 In the 1860s, a group of critical realists (Peredvizhniki), led by Ivan Kramskoy, Ilya Repin and Vasiliy Perov broke with the academy, and portrayed the many-sided aspects of social life in paintings.
-The turn of the 20th century saw the rise of symbolism; represented by Mikhail Vrubel and Nicholas Roerich.
-The Russian avant-garde flourished from approximately 1890 to 1930; and globally influential artists from this era were El Lissitzky, Kazimir Malevich, Natalia Goncharova, Wassily Kandinsky, and Marc Chagall.
+The turn of the 20th century saw the rise of symbolism, represented by Mikhail Vrubel and Nicholas Roerich.
+The Russian avant-garde flourished from approximately 1890 to 1930; globally influential artists from this era were El Lissitzky, Kazimir Malevich, Natalia Goncharova, Wassily Kandinsky, and Marc Chagall.

-The history of Russian architecture begins with early woodcraft buildings of ancient Slavs, and the church architecture of Kievan Rus'.
-Following the Christianization of Kievan Rus', for several centuries it was influenced predominantly by Byzantine architecture.
-Aristotle Fioravanti and other Italian architects brought Renaissance trends into Russia.
-The 16th-century saw the development of the unique tent-like churches; and the onion dome design, which is a distinctive feature of Russian architecture.
-In the 17th-century, the "fiery style" of ornamentation flourished in Moscow and Yaroslavl, gradually paving the way for the Naryshkin baroque of the 1680s.
+The history of Russian architecture begins with early woodcraft buildings of ancient Slavs and the church architecture of Kievan Rus'.
+The Christianization of Kievan Rus' brought centuries Byzantine architecture.
+Following Mongol occupation, Kievan Rus' cut its ties with the Byzantine Empire, and Russian architecture saw native innovations, such as the invention of the iconostasis.
+Aristotle Fioravanti and other Italian architects brought Renaissance trends to the Grand Principality of Moscow, which influenced the reconstruction of the Moscow Kremlin.
+The 16th century saw the development of the unique tent-like churches and the onion dome design, which is a distinctive feature of Russian architecture.
+In the 17th century, the "fiery style" of ornamentation flourished in Moscow and Yaroslavl, gradually paving the way for the Naryshkin baroque of the 1680s.

 After the reforms of Peter the Great, Russia's architecture became influenced by Western European styles.
-The 18th-century taste for Rococo architecture led to the splendid works of Bartolomeo Rastrelli and his followers.
-The most influential Russian architects of the eighteenth century; Vasily Bazhenov, Matvey Kazakov, and Ivan Starov, created lasting monuments in Moscow and Saint Petersburg and established a base for the more Russian forms that followed.
+The 18th-century taste for Rococo architecture led to the works of Bartolomeo Rastrelli and his followers.
+The most influential Russian architects of the eighteenth century, Vasily Bazhenov, Matvey Kazakov, and Ivan Starov, created lasting monuments in Moscow and Saint Petersburg and established a base for the more Russian forms that followed.
 During the reign of Catherine the Great, Saint Petersburg was transformed into an outdoor museum of Neoclassical architecture.
 Under Alexander I, Empire style became the de facto architectural style.
-The second half of the 19th-century was dominated by the Neo-Byzantine and Russian Revival style.
-In early 20th-century, Russian neoclassical revival became a trend.
-Prevalent styles of the late 20th-century were Art Nouveau, Constructivism, and Socialist Classicism.
+The second half of the 19th century was dominated by the Neo-Byzantine and Russian Revival style.
+In the early 20th century, Russian neoclassical revival became a trend.
+Prevalent styles of the late 20th century were Art Nouveau, Constructivism, and Socialist Classicism.